-Estimates for England, Wales, Scotland and Northern Ireland are included, in addition to UK totals.
+Estimates for England, Wales, Scotland and Northern Ireland are included, in addition to UK totals, where possible.
 International comparisons of timber production are available in the International Forestry chapter.
 Further information on the data sources and methodology used to compile the figures is provided in the Sources chapter.

 Timber originating from conifers is known as softwood and that from broadleaves is known as hardwood.
 Please refer to the Glossary for a definition of other terms used in this chapter.

-Figures for 2012 were previously published in "UK Wood Production and Trade: 2012 Provisional Figures", released on 16 May 2013.
-Some figures for the latest year have been revised from those previously published.
+Figures for 2013 were previously published in "UK Wood Production and Trade: 2013 Provisional Figures", released on 15 May 2014.
+Some figures for the latest year and previous years have been revised from those previously published.
 For further details on revisions, see the Timber section of the Sources chapter.

 A copy of all timber tables is available to download as an Excel spreadsheet from the Tables for Download page.
 Longer time series are also available for some tables.
 These can be accessed from our Timber Statistics web page at www.forestry.gov.uk/forestry/infd-7aql5b.